Cwmpas has been in business since the early 1980s. Our sustainability has been the result of strong governance and a reputation for delivery.

 Nisreen Mansour is a Policy Officer at the Wales TUC, contributing to the organisation’s policy work on the economy and Fair Work agenda.
 Before joining the Wales TUC, she worked for the Bevan Foundation, an independent think tank based in Merthyr Tydfil, and for a South Wales MP.

-Ben is an Associate Director at Arup, based in Cardiff with 17 years' experience of working with public and private sector organisations on transport advisory and infrastructure projects.
-He leads the Arup Consulting business in Wales and is currently working with clients across Wales, Northern Ireland and England.
-Ben is an equality, diversity and inclusion champion and is passionate about unlocking the potential of individuals regardless of their background.
+Ben is a Director at Arup, based in Cardiff with 20 years’ experience of working with public and private sector organisations on transport advisory and infrastructure projects.
+He leads the Arup business in Wales and is currently working with clients across Wales, Northern Ireland and England.
+Ben is passionate about unlocking the potential of individuals regardless of their background.
 Through his working career he has developed experience of start-ups/mobilisation, profit and loss account management, diversity, change management, team leadership, strategic leadership and business development.

 A global professional services company, Arup has over 400 staff based in Wales and a history of almost 50 years in Cardiff.
 As an employee-owned company Arup takes pride in their community involvement and connection to the societies they serve.